 - Photon Voice.
 Same as Unity Networking Free, but with support for Voice Chat.

 Import one of these packages into your project.
-InstantVR should detect automatically that a Photon package is available in the project (if not: see Photon scripts can not be loaded and Photon avatars are not synced across the network).
+InstantVR should detect automatically that a Photon package is available in the project.

 Setup you Photon account using the instructions in the PUN Setup popup window.
 If it does not appear, you can open it manually using Window Menu -> Photon Unity Networking -> PUN Wizard.